 Montana Innocence Project client Katie Garding was wrongfully convicted of Vehicular Homicide in 2013.
-She is out on parole and leading an impressive life while we continue to fight for her full exoneration.
+Her conviction was overturned in March 2023 based on Ineffective Assistance of Counsel.
+She is living an impressive life in Billings as we await the next steps in her fight for innocence.

 On January 1, 2008, Bronson Parsons was walking along Highway 200 in East Missoula when he was struck and killed in a hit-and-run accident.
 Ten hours later, Montana Highway Patrol stopped Katie Garding near the scene because she had a cracked windshield.
 However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car hit Bronson.